nerfstudio-project/nerfacc/README.md

 ## Usage

 The idea of NerfAcc is to perform efficient ray marching and volumetric rendering.
 So NerfAcc can work with any user-defined radiance field.
-To plug the NerfAcc rendering pipeline into your code and enjoy the acceleration, you only need to define two functions with your radience field.
+To plug the NerfAcc rendering pipeline into your code and enjoy the acceleration, you only need to define two functions with your radiance field.
 - `sigma_fn`: Compute density at each sample.
 It will be used by `nerfacc.ray_marching()` to skip the empty and occluded space during ray marching, which is where the major speedup comes from.
 - `rgb_sigma_fn`: Compute color and density at each sample.
 It will be used by `nerfacc.rendering()` to conduct differentiable volumetric rendering.
 This function will receive gradients to update your network.

-An simple example is like this:
+A simple example is like this:

 ``` python
 import torch